Shiitake Mushroom (Lentinula edodes)

 Common Potential side effects

-SHIITAKE DERMATITIS — characteristic 'whiplash' linear streaks rash from RAW or undercooked shiitake; well-documented; resolves spontaneously; cook shiitake thoroughly before consumption.
+Shiitake dermatitis — characteristic 'whiplash' linear streaks rash from raw or undercooked shiitake; well-documented; resolves spontaneously; cook shiitake thoroughly before consumption.

 GI distress (especially raw mushroom).